WalletScrutiny/WalletScrutinyCom/_pages/methodology.md

 An evil wallet provider would certainly prefer not to publish the code, as that would make audits orders of magnitude easier.

-For your security you thus want the code to be available for review.
+For your security, you thus want the code to be available for review.

-If the wallet provider doesn't share up to date code, our analysis stops here.
+If the wallet provider doesn't share up to date code, our analysis stops there.
-The wallet might steal your funds at any time and all we have to assume otherwise is the provider's word.
+The wallet could steal your funds at any time, and there is no protection except the provider's word.

-We do not care about the license as long as it allows us to perform our analysis.
-For a security audit it is not necessary that the provider allows others to use their code for a competing wallet.
+We are not concerned about the license as long as it allows us to perform our analysis.
+For a security audit, it is not necessary that the provider allows others to use their code for a competing wallet.